History of AAPLOG

 Thirty one obstetricians and gynecologists attended the founding meetings in Bal Harbour, FL. on April 21, 1973.
 Dr. William Lynch, of Boston, then Secretary of the New England OB/Gyn Society, was extremely helpful in formulating the Constitution and Bylaws.

-Since the initial meeting in Bal Harbour, AAPLOG has met yearly, and has been formally recognized as a Special Interest Group of ACOG.
+Since the initial meeting in Bal Harbour, AAPLOG has met yearly, and held the title of “special interest group” within ACOG for 40 years, from 1973 until 2013, until ACOG discontinued the designation of “special interest group”.
 Currently we sponsor an annual mid-winter continuing medical education meeting.
 We also host an educational booth at ACOG’s annual clinical meeting, APGO-CREOG’s annual meeting, and various other national medical meetings (ACOOG, CMDA, WIMD, CathMedAssn), and pregnancy resource center meetings (CareNet, Heartbeat, NIFLA, BFL).
 We continue to be a credible professional advocate for the life of the unborn child, for adequate informed consent for women seeking abortion, for honest evaluation of complications associated with abortion, and for the right of physicians to follow their conscience convictions regarding doing or referring for abortion.

 AAPLOG Pro-Life Activism since 1989